starcharting/starcharting/README.md

 we don't go out of our way to judge people (unless you're a "system" being racist/appropriative because we see that a lot on here fsr!) but if you got all of your system info from social media (especially tiktok) and self dx'd it to rp as "fictives" you should not engage with us, we can tell

 not really fans of how systems became a trend online so we're wary towards ones we meet on pt, sorry

+we don't encourage or believe in "irls" or "d/as". people who kin are fine as long as you're not weird about it

 please don't be explicit/nsfw to us if we don't know you